btposey/rca/README.md

   Hybrid search: metadata filter (cuisine, price, tier) + ANN vector search
     │
     ▼
-[Stage 3: Concierge]  ──── Llama 3.2 3B
+[Stage 3: Concierge]  ──── Fine-tuned Llama 3.2 3B (QLoRA)
-  Generates persona-adaptive narrative (foodie / normie / neutral) Factors in quality tier: calls out award-winners, warns on poor options
+  Generates persona-adaptive narrative (foodie / normie / neutral) Grounded strictly in retrieved candidates — no hallucination
 ```

 **Persona logic:** The Dispatcher classifies users as `foodie` (culinary terminology), `normie` (casual), or `neutral`.
 The Concierge mirrors this — foodies get sensory/technique language, normies get plain practical info.

 **Attack detection:** Prompt injection attempts are classified by the Dispatcher (`attack=true`) and short-circuit the pipeline, returning a safe canned response without touching the database or Concierge.
+Constrained decoding (vLLM `structured_outputs`) ensures 100% attack recall.

 **Quality tiers:** Each restaurant has a `tier` (1–4).
 The Dispatcher infers a `min_tier` filter from language cues.
-The Concierge surfaces tier 4 accolades and warns honestly on tier 1/2.
+The Concierge surfaces tier 4 accolades and warns on tier 2 trade-offs.

 ---